tyreepearson/field-workshops-terraform/docs/index.md

   - the plan, the configuration, the current state, and other run data including cost estimates
 - This ensures that resources comply with all policies **before** they are provisioned.

+???
+Sentinel is used in Terraform cloud during the run interation, there is the plan, the cost estimation, sentinel run, then the apply phase.
+Sentinel policies have different enforcement levels, mandatory, soft-mandatory, advisory.
+Most importantly sentinel polcies can validate any of values that come from terrafrom. any of the variables that are configured inside TFC and TFE.
+Sentinel can validate external information, it uses an HTTP import value.
+This can go out and query something else and grab that value to validate it prior to sentinel.
+Hey make sure you have a change ticket before allowing someone to change some infrastructure in terraform, validate a new version of an application before doing an apply.
+So you can get data from the plan, configuration, state file, any other run data that apart of the TFC, TFE solution.
+Overall this is meant to prevent for guidlines happening after the apply ( a proactive solution ).
 ---
 name: without-sentinel
 # Terraform Without Sentinel